Conditions in detention facilities

 The policy document published at the end of 2015[1] following the transposition of the Reception Regulations commits to improve the quality of living conditions in the detention centres.
 The document foresees that detention facilities shall comprise of, or have access to, a clinic, medical isolation facilities, telephone facilities, an office for the delivery of information by the IPA, rooms for interviews with the IPA and NGOs, facilities for leisure, and the delivery of education programmes as well as a place of worship.

-The Detention Services Regulations of 2016 provide the necessary framework for adequate receptions conditions to asylum-seekers and migrants detained under the Receptions Regulations or the Immigration Act.
+The Detention Services Regulations of 2016 provide the necessary framework for adequate reception conditions to persons detained under either the Reception or Returns Regulations.
 Part II of the Regulations provide for rules of conduct for Detention Services officers, Part III concerns the rights of detained persons, Part IV establishes rules on maintenance of security and safety and in particular rules concerning the confinement of a detained persons for safety reasons, medical reasons or due to a violent behaviour, Part V regulates access to the detention centres and Part VI the discharge of detainees.

 According to the Regulations, the “purpose of the detention centres shall be to provide for the secure but humane accommodation of detained persons in a regime allowing as much freedom as possible, consistent with maintaining a safe and secure environment.”[4]
 Accordingly, female detained persons shall be provided with sleeping accommodation separate from male detained persons.[5]